scottjehl/PE/README.md

 ## Caveats and Considerations

-- First, pe.js doesn't exist yet!
+- First, pe.js doesn't really exist yet!
 Sorry.
-It's [in development](pe.js)!
+I'm playing with ideas in [in development](demo/pe.js)
 - Second, `text` binding works best when setting the entire inner content of an element.
 This means that in situations where you might be used to using a variable mid-string, like `hello, {{user.name}}!`, you'll likely want to use a wrapper element to isolate that variable's output instead, like this: `hello, <span data-pe-text="user.name"></span>!`